inmanta/inmanta-core/docs/model_developers/modules/handler.rst

 Resource
 ^^^^^^^^
-A resource is represented by a Python class that is registered with Inmanta using the :func:`~inmanta.resources.resource` decorator.
+A resource is represented by a Python class that is registered with Inmanta using the :func:`@resource<inmanta.resources.resource>` decorator.
 This decorator decorates a class that inherits from the :class:`~inmanta.resources.Resource` class.

 The fields of the resource are indicated with a ``fields`` field in the class.
 This field is a tuple